arisGio/angular/README.md

 - Angular uses parentheses syntax around the event name to define events in the template code.
 - You can bind to browser events and custom events

+# Search functionality

+- search through the data provided and display only the results that match the entered term

+# template reference variable

+- use a <a href="https://angular.io/guide/template-reference-variables">template reference variable</a> to get access to the HTML element as its value